h8moss/website_updates/README.md

 ## Installation

-Installation is relatively simple, but it is necesary to make a new mail account for the script to use (you could use your own account, but I can't recommend it)
+Installation is relatively simple, but it is necessary to make a new mail account for the script to use (you could use your own account, but I can't recommend it)

 Once you have created a new mail account, it is also important to allow python to access it, this is done differently depending on your provider, so you will have to do some research.
 For gmail, you need to set "allow less secure apps" to ON in order to use this service.